False Imprisonment: No Reasonable Means of Escape

 10. Ibid. ↩︎

-11. See Bird v Jones (1845) 7 QB 742; Cf The Balmain New Ferry Co Ltd v Robertson (1906) 4 CLR 379 (High Court); Robinson v Balmain New Ferry Co Ltd [1910] AC 295 (Privy Council), a case of partial restraint, failed in both instances. ↩︎
+11. See Bird v Jones (1845) 7 QB 742, a case of partial obstruction; Cf The Balmain New Ferry Co Ltd v Robertson (1906) 4 CLR 379 (High Court); Robinson v Balmain New Ferry Co Ltd [1910] AC 295 (Privy Council), a case of partial restraint, failed in both instances. ↩︎